Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 In this example, `PolymorphicSerializer(Any::class)` allows the generic subtype `OkResponse` to be serialized with any value that's registered polymorphically as a subtype of `Any`.

-### Merge multiple `SerializerModule` instances
+### Merge multiple `SerializersModule` instances

-As an application grows and splits into multiple source code modules, managing all class hierarchies within a single `SerializerModule` can become difficult.
+As an application grows and splits into multiple source code modules, managing all class hierarchies within a single `SerializersModule` can become difficult.

 You can merge multiple `SerializersModule` instances using the [`plus`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/plus.html) operator, allowing them to be used together in the same `Json` format instance.